 Whether your plan is to work at home or abroad after you leave university, global awareness and a track record of cross-cultural collaboration will set you apart from your peers when you’re looking to land your first job—and you’ll probably have some incredible, transformative and fun experiences along the way.

-As an SMU undergraduate, Low Wen Chun took up an array of opportunities to explore the world, including a study mission and internship at Tata Capital in India; an exchange programme at Harvard University in the US; community service in Indonesia; and stints representing SMU and Singapore at the World University Games in the US and UK.
+As a SMU undergraduate, Low Wen Chun took up an array of opportunities to explore the world, including a study mission and internship at Tata Capital in India; a summer programme at Harvard University in the US; community service in Indonesia; and stints representing SMU and Singapore at the World University Games in the US and UK.

 “It equipped me with skillsets that cannot be nurtured within the constraints of a classroom, and the confidence and independence to challenge myself to be bold, to step out of my comfort zone.”